Schull: History

 In the early 17th century, the townland of Leamcon was a pirate stronghold, at a time when pirates traded in nearby Baltimore and Whiddy Island.
 Between the 17th and 18th centuries, the center of the town may have shifted somewhat, from the now ruined medieval church, towards the modern main road.
 The now ruined church that stands in the graveyard in Schull was first referenced, alongside the town, in a letter to the Bishop of Cork from Pope Innocent III in 1199.
-The medieval church itself was largely rebuilt in 18th century, but later fell into ruin when the Holy Trinity church, closer to today's town centre, was built.
+The medieval church itself was largely rebuilt in the 18th century, but later fell into ruin when the Holy Trinity church, closer to today's town centre, was built.

 The workhouse, which still stands in Schull, was home to around 600 inmates during the Great Famine.
 During this period, in the mid-19th century, the graveyard near the workhouse doubled in size.

 By the late 19th century, businesses in Schull (including banks, pubs and an inn) served the surrounding area.
 In 1889, a stick barometer was gifted to the people of Schull by representatives of the London Meteorological Office who gave a series of lectures on barometers to fishermen and sailors.
 The barometer is now on display next to the local An Post office.